 The question is, as a leader, where are you taking the most counsel for your decisions?
 Is it the right platform or resource to properly steer your practice’s recovery in the right direction?

 Andrew Jackson wisely advised that you should “never take counsel of your fears.”
 Another wise man, author Napoleon Hill, reiterated Jackson’s point in his book “Think and Grow Rich.”
 Hill details seven major NEGATIVE emotions.
 Notice, fear is Number 1.

-The seven NEGATIVE emotions are:
+The 7 NEGATIVE Emotions are:

 In contrast, these are the seven major POSITIVE emotions:

 This is a primary obstacle to overcome for successful practice recovery.
 Most people don’t recognize that they make most of their decisions by taking counsel of their fears.
 Let’s face it, this year has had plenty of things to be afraid of and those things came fast and without precedent.
 So the reality is, that’s what people have been doing because decision-making happens “between the ears.”
 The brain is influenced by literally everything that goes on around us.
 If we let it, the world will zap our positive emotions by constantly barraging us with negative emotions.
 Think of the comments, attitudes, actions, and the people around us (like our team, our friends and our family).
 They will either feed our fear or feed our desire.
 Think about this:

 - What do you desire that fear leads you away from?

 - How often does your “faith meter” get knocked back to zero so you lose your confidence?

 - How frequently does your enthusiasm get dashed and you decide to just forget it?